 TVL | Total Value Locked in protocol | Measure protocol adoption and trust |

-Choosing the Right Web3 Analytics Tools for Growth Dashboards
+Selecting the Right Web3 Analytics Platform

 Platform | Data Sources | Attribution | Visualization | Wallet Segmentation | Dashboard Customization |